lcnetdev/documentation-marva-manual/Workflows/h-copy-cataloging.md

 ---

-See also [Appendix G: MARC to Marva Mappings](./g-marc-to-marva-mappings.md) for how MARC fields map to Marva components.
+See also [MARC to Marva Mappings](../Reference/g-marc-to-marva-mappings.md) for how MARC fields map to Marva components.

 [Back to Table of Contents](../index.md)